Akasho09/sem5/Computer Network/Endsem/Unit 2/questions.md

 ## Question:Consider a packet of length 1,500 bytes, which begins at end system A and travels over three links to a destination end system.
 These links are connected by two packet switches.
-The propagation speed on all the links is
-2.5
-×
-1
-0
-8
-2.5×10
-8
-  m/s, and the transmission rates of all three links are 2 Mbps.
-The packet switch processing delay is 3 ms. The lengths of the links are:
+The propagation speed on all the links is  2.5 × 1 0 8 2.5×10  m/s, and the transmission rates of all three links are 2 Mbps.
+The packet switch processing delay is 3 ms. lengths of the links are:

 First link: 5,000 km
 Second link: 4,000 km